haandol/aws-prototype/README.md

 $ cd ..
 ```

-if it failed to destroy vpc, it probably because of the ALB.
+If it failed to destroy vpc, it probably because of the ALB.
 ALB is created by EKS not terraform which is allocated to VPC and it prevent destroy it.

-in that case, you should login to AWS console and delete ALB at EC2 menu and try destroy again. or just delete ALB and VPC which are named `aws-prototype` and call destroy again.
+In that case, you should login to AWS console and delete ALB at EC2 menu and try destroy again, or just delete ALB and VPC which are named `aws-prototype` and call destroy again.